tsatria03/CookyCraze/docks/readme.txt

 description
 The message shown in the detail input box when the player focuses this quest.
 You do not need to include progress information in this field.

-Below the description the game always appends a line automatically that reads current progress followed by either a raw value out of the threshold or a percentage, then a period and either complete or incomplete on the same line.
+Below the description the game always appends a line automatically that reads current progress followed by either a raw value out of the threshold or a percentage.
+If the quest is complete, a period and the word complete are appended on the same line.
+If it is not complete, nothing extra is added.

 The following placeholders are available and will be replaced at display time.